 I would like to tell you a little about myself and why my opinion matters.
-My name is Lisa LaPaso and I am first and foremost a wife and mother.
-I am a gardener who has a serious plant and rock problem, and if you get me started on the topics of plants, food or water conservation, you may not hear the end of it.
+My name is Lisa LaPaso and I am first and foremost a wife and mother of two adult sons with Autism.
+I am a gardener who has a serious plant and rock problem, and if you get me started on the topics of plants, food, the need for organics, water conservation or my kids, you may not hear the end of it.

-I began my business as a professional gardener, installer and consultant, but as the business grew, my instinct for design and color became a passion that led me to the creation of gardens that are sustainable, user and Earth friendly.
+I began my business as a professional gardener, mowing lawns, installing beds and consulting on plant choices for residential and commercial properties.
+As the business grew, my instinct for design and color became a passion that led me to the creation of gardens that are sustainable, user and Earth friendly.

 I am truly passionate about changing the way people think about lawns, water conservation, and organic gardening.
 I love creating a unique space for the client that is intimate and personal.
 I love consultations and design because I get to play with some of the coolest people nearly every day of the week dreaming up new spaces and talking about plants.
 I am able to accommodate my young adult son with Autism and work my dream job.

 I love gardening, and for the last 25 years I have been in Austin Texas educating myself on what plants do best here with the least amount of effort.
 I am not big on over-amending, I think compost can save the world.
 I am 100% Organic and I only bring out the chemical big guns when all else has failed and I am unwilling to simply pull out the plant.
 I use only native and adapted environmentally safe plants and I believe you should use plants indigenous to the area.
 Any plant that requires more than one watering a week after being established needs to go.